 Lion Brand Yarn Pound Of Yarn

-This worsted weight yarn comes in lots of lovely colors and is perfect for many different projects.
-Suitable for baby items, particularly blankets.
+This worsted weight yarn comes in lots of lovely colors and is perfect for many projects.
+Suitable for baby items and blankets.

 - Economical size for fun larger projects like rugs